d2l-ai/d2l-en/chapter_convolutional-neural-networks/pooling.md

 \max(4,5,7,8)=8.\\
 $$

 A pooling layer with a pooling window shape of $p \times q$ is called a $p \times q$ pooling layer.
 The pooling operation is called $p \times q$ pooling.

 Let us return to the object edge detection example mentioned at the beginning of this section.
 Now we will use the output of the convolutional layer as the input for $2\times 2$ maximum pooling.
 Set the convolutional layer input as `X` and the pooling layer output as `Y`.
 Whether or not the values of `X[i, j]` and `X[i, j+1]` are different, or `X[i, j+1]` and `X[i, j+2]` are different, the pooling layer outputs all include `Y[i, j]=1`.
 That is to say, using the $2\times 2$ maximum pooling layer, we can still detect if the pattern recognized by the convolutional layer moves no more than one element in height and width.

 In the code below, we implement the forward computation of the pooling layer in the `pool2d` function.
-This function is similar to the `corr2d` function in the section on [convolutions](conv-layer.md).
+This function is similar to the `corr2d` function in :numref:`chapter_conv_layer`.
 However, here we have no kernel, computing the output as either the max or the average of each region in the input..

 ```{.python .input  n=11}